soasada/mimatte/README.md

-The project is divided into three parts, one RESTful API that is in charge of all functionality and the database communication and two frontends: one for the admins and one for the customers.
+The project is divided into three parts, one RESTful API that is in charge of all functionality and the database communication and one frontend with backoffice and user single page.

 ![Architecture](https://i.imgur.com/SNTxTn2.png)